-Dr. Reinke’s research focuses on improving the delivery of palliative and end-of-life care for patients with advanced, life-limiting illnesses.
+Lynn Reinke, PhD, ARNP, is an Investigator in Health Services Research & Development and a Nurse Practitioner at the VA Health Care System in Seattle, WA and a Clinical Associate Professor in the Department of Biobehavioral Nursing and Health Informatics, University of Washington, School of Nursing.
+Her research focuses on improving the delivery of palliative and end-of-life care for patients with advanced, life-limiting illnesses.
 Her studies are designed to test nurse-led palliative care interventions in sub-specialty and primary care services and on improving the quality of clinicians’ end-of-life communication skills.
-In Lynn’s time outside of work, she enjoys practice yoga and going to Art Museums.
+In Lynn’s time outside of work, she enjoys practice yoga and going to art museums.

-Rainy Sauer, MDiv, BCC is a chaplain specializing in oncology palliative care in the Tri-Cities of WA.
-She has been instrumental in developing their current model of care for palliative patients in the out-patient setting.
-She received her Masters of Divinity from St. John’s School of Theology and Seminary in Collegeville, MN and went on to complete a residency in Clinical Pastoral Education at Abbot Northwestern Hospital in Minneapolis, MN.
-She was accepted as a fellow at the Seattle Cancer Care Alliance, where she studied medical ethics working primarily with bone marrow and stem cell transplant patients and was fortunate to have the opportunity to work alongside Dr. Stu Farber on his palliative team at the UW Medical Center.
-In 2012 she was Board Certified by the Association of Professional Chaplains and in 2017 received a Graduate Certificate in Palliative Care from the UW.
+Rainy Sauer, MDiv, BCC, is a chaplain specializing in palliative care at Chaplaincy Healthcare in the Tri-Cities, WA.
+She has been instrumental in developing their current model of care for palliative patients in the community outpatient setting.
+She received a Master of Divinity from St. John’s School of Theology and Seminary in Collegeville, MN and completed a residency in Clinical Pastoral Education at Abbot Northwestern Hospital in Minneapolis, MN.
+Rainy was a fellow at the Seattle Cancer Care Alliance, where she studied medical ethics, working primarily with bone marrow and stem cell transplant patients, and was fortunate for the opportunity to work alongside Dr. Stu Farber on his palliative team at the UW Medical Center.
+In 2012, she was Board Certified by the Association of Professional Chaplains and in 2017, received a Graduate Certificate in Palliative Care from the UW.
 Rainy is a proud mother of her children and grandchildren, who loves to hike, travel, make wine and practice yoga.

-Katie Schlenker, DO is a Clinical Instructor in the UW Division of General Internal Medicine, is an attending physician on the Palliative Care Service at the University of Washington Medical Center.
+Katie Schlenker, DO is a Clinical Assistant Professor in the UW Division of General Internal Medicine, and is an attending physician on the Palliative Care Service at the University of Washington Medical Center.
 Katie earned her bachelor’s degree in biology and philosophy from Augustana College and her D.O. degree from Kansas City University of Medicine and Biosciences.
-She completed her Internal Medicine residency at Providence St. Vincent Medical Center in Portland, OR followed by Palliative Medicine fellowship at the University of Washington.
-Katie joined the UWMC Palliative Care Service after completing fellowship in 2013, where she has extensive experience working with complex cardiac and bone marrow transplant patients.
-When Katie is not at work you can find her exploring the northwest with her husband and daughter.
+She completed her Internal Medicine residency at Providence St. Vincent Medical Center in Portland, OR, followed by Palliative Medicine fellowship at the University of Washington.
+Katie joined the UWMC Palliative Care Service after completing fellowship and has extensive experience working with patients facing complex cardiac conditions and bone marrow transplant.
+When Katie is not at work, you can find her exploring the northwest with her husband, daughter and son.